dominiccooney/blink-tools/a11y/README.md

 This setup is pretty fragile.
 Here is how to replicate it:

 - Build and deploy Accessorizer.apk to a device.
+If you're using Eclipse from the Android SDK, creating a workspace pointing to a11y and doing File, Import, General, Existing Project into Workspace;
+  then selecting Accessorizer and accepting the defaults might be useful.

 - On your device, in Settings, Accessibility, Accessorizer, turn the accessibility service on.